The Challenge: Biliary Cirrhosis

 “If you have questions, look into it.
 Don’t wait like I did.
 When you’re diagnosed, learn about it quickly and don’t be afraid to ask anybody,” Frank said.

-No longer worried about Frank’s health, Erica and her husband are starting a family, a family she didn’t think her father would ever get the chance to meet.
+No longer worried about Frank’s health, Erica and her husband have given birth to a baby girl, a family member she didn’t think her father would ever get the chance to meet.
 Frank is extremely thankful not just to be alive but to be healthy, for a new grandchild.
 At this time the year before, Erica had been too focused on saving her dad’s life to think this was even a possibility.

 “There’s a light at the end of the tunnel,” Erica said.
 “We’ve been there, having a sick loved one, but there’s hope.
 I felt like this is what I was supposed to do, to keep my dad alive.”